utdata/chj-r-introduction/students/practice-quests-day3.md

-### Find the csv link on tihs page https://data.cdc.gov/Vaccinations/COVID-19-Vaccinations-in-the-United-States-County/8xkx-amqh
+### Find the csv link on this page https://data.cdc.gov/Vaccinations/COVID-19-Vaccinations-in-the-United-States-County/8xkx-amqh
 ### import it with read_csv() and assign it to the object "vax"